KatherLab/LLMAIx/README.md

 - Matches the extracted personal information in the reports using a fuzzy matching algorithm based on the Levenshtein distance
 - Compare documents and calculate metrics using annotated pdf files ([Inception](https://inception-project.github.io/))

+New:

+Information Extraction using LLMs and Calculate Metrics on Label-basis

 ![Redaction View of the Tool.
 Side-by-side documents, left side original, right side redacted view](image_redaction_view.png)

 ## Examples